INN/responsive-tables/README.md

 ### Configuration

 Copy `config-example.json` to `config.json`.
 Open `config.json` and add your spreadsheet's key.
-The key is a long string, such as `10yccwbMYeIHdcRQazaNOaHSkpoSa1SUJEtWBfWPsgx0` in https://docs.google.com/spreadsheets/d/10yccwbMYeIHdcRQazaNOaHSkpoSa1SUJEtWBfWPsgx0/edit#gid=0, which was used to generate [this embedded example](http://nerds.investigativenewsnetwork.org/discounts/).
+The key is a long sequence of apparently-random characters, such as `10yccwbMYeIHdcRQazaNOaHSkpoSa1SUJEtWBfWPsgx0`, found in the URL of the page you use to edit the spreadsheet.
+An example URL is  https://docs.google.com/spreadsheets/d/10yccwbMYeIHdcRQazaNOaHSkpoSa1SUJEtWBfWPsgx0/edit#gid=0, which was used to generate [this embedded example](http://nerds.investigativenewsnetwork.org/discounts/).
 The key may include dashes.
+The key is also included in the URL found in the "Document link" field of the [Publish to web](https://support.google.com/docs/answer/183965/?hl=en&authuser=0) dialog.

 Fill in `title` to set the table's title tag.